cloudmesh/classes/docs/source/i524/technologies.rst

     which is tailored for short, real-time
     conversations :cite:`WWW-Translation`.
 46. mlpy

+    mlpy is an open source python library made for providing machine learning functionality.It is built on top of popular existing python libraries of NumPy, SciPy and GNU scientific libraries (GSL).It also makes extensive use of Cython language.
+These form the prerequisites for mlpy. :cite:`DBLP:journals/corr/abs-1202-6548` explains the significanceq of its components: NumPy, SciPy provide sophisticated N-dimensional arrays, linear algebra functionality
+    and a variety of learning methods, GSL, which is written in C, provides complex numerical calculation functionality.

+    mlpy provides a wide range of machine learning methods for both supervised and unsupervised learning problems. mlpy is multiplatform and works both on Python 2 and 3 and is distributed under GPL3.
+Mlpy provides both classic and new learning algorithms for classification, regression and dimensionality reduction. :cite:`www-mlpy`
+    provides a detailed list of functionality offered by mlpy.
+Though developed for general machine learning applications, mlpy has special applications in computational biology, particularly in functional genomics modeling.

 47. scikit-learn

     Scikit-learn is an open source library that provides simple and